Nathanael Greene Herreshoff: World War II

 In the 1942 the shipyard built wooden hull APc-1-class small coastal transports to support the World War II demand for ships.

 The shipyard built wooden hull PT boats (PT-430 to PT-449) used in the Lend-Lease program in 1944.
 The shipyard also built for Great Britain PT Boat (BPT), called MTB (MTB-288 to MTB-294).

 Legacy

+Herreshoff was an accomplished sailor, and was inducted into the National Sailing Hall of Fame in 2011.

+Two of Herreshoff's sons, Sidney Dewolf Herreshoff and Lewis Francis Herreshoff, also became yacht designers.

+In 1921, Herreshoff was elected an honorary member of the American Society of Mechanical Engineers in recognition of his contributions to steam engineer and ship building.